centreon/centreon-documentation/versioned_docs/version-23.10/developer/developer-broker-stream-connector.md

 Centreon Broker provides a stream connector.
 If no suitable connector is found among those provided, then this stream connector is sure to fulfill your needs.
-Its principle is to expose a part of Centreon Broker API through the Lua interpreter, and the user simply inputs their requirements.
+Its principle is to expose a part of the Centreon Broker API through the Lua interpreter, and the user simply inputs their requirements.

 ## The exposed Centreon Broker